bsmith89/compbio-template/TEMPLATE.md

 # Initialize the project
 make init
-# You'll be prompted for whether you'd like to treat the current
+# You'll be asked if you want to mangle the git repository, removing the
-# repository as a template, or an active project.
-# Initialization from a template squashes the entire commit history into
+# remote and sqaushing all of the template's history into one commit.
-# a single commit and removes the 'origin' repository from remotes.

 ```